What will programming look like?

 How do I register my child and get my child’s timetable/class schedule?

 If you haven't already done so, you will complete a registration form for our school.
 Your school principal will notify you about whether or not your registration is accepted.
 Then, he/she will register you in classes through the school office (i.e. we will contact you and ensure that your child and you both know which courses your child will be registered in).

 We experienced a successful staggered re-entry for K-9 face-to-face programming.
 There was a delayed start for K-9 online students, who began school on Sept.
 8, 2020.

 Will the staggered entry also apply to those students engaged in online learning?

 No. After review of the requirements to prepare for K-9 online learning, online teachers will prepare for programming during the first week of school and K-9 online students will start school on Sept.
 8, 2020.
 High school online students start school on Sept.
 1, 2020.

 Are parents able to accompany younger children to school on staggered entry days to help carry supplies?

-No. We are working diligently to ensure that visitors to buildings are limited in an effort to increase safety for students and staff.
-That being said, some schools are arranging for parents to bring in supplies in advance (on the operational days next week prior to school commencing) and are using their interview scheduling mechanism to ensure that appointments are made (time slots) in an effort to control the flow of people in and out of the building.
-This would be fine.
+No. We are working diligently to ensure that visitors to buildings are limited to increase safety for students and staff.
+That being said, some schools are arranging for parents to bring in supplies in advance (on the operational days next week before school commencing) and are using their interview scheduling mechanism to ensure that appointments are made (time slots) to control the flow of people in and out of the building.
+This will be fine.
 We anticipate that assistance with supplies is only necessary for younger students.